An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Antero Resources Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how AR stock compares to 2,000+ US-based stocks, and to peers in the Energy Minerals sector and Oil & Gas Production industry.
+We show how AR stock compares to 2,000+ US-based stocks, and to peers in the Mining, Quarrying, and Oil and Gas Extraction sector and Crude Petroleum and Natural Gas Extraction industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.